twosigma/flint/python/README.md

 You can build flint by running this in the top level of this repo:

+    python setup.py install
+    # -or-
+    pip install .

+You can also install directly from gitlab:

     make dist

 This will create a jar under target/scala-2.11/flint-assembly-0.2.0-SNAPSHOT.jar